 Some of the remedies that will definitely help in increasing the female wetness are:

-Sesame oil- Massage the walls of your vagina with a cotton ball dipped in sesame oil for around two weeks to restore the lubrication.
+Sesame oil- Massage the walls of your vagina with a cotton ball dipped in sesame oil for around two weeks can help to restore the lubrication.

 Fenugreek seeds- Boil a teaspoon of fenugreek seeds with water for 15 minutes, allow it to cool and drink it once a day.

 Oat straw- Take a cup of oat straw on daily basis.
-This will help reduce stress, anxiety and blood sugar thus, increasing the vaginal lubrication.
+This may help to reduce stress, anxiety and blood sugar thus, increasing the vaginal lubrication.